ajmaradiaga/ajmaradiaga.github.io/_posts/2021-04-28-Allowing-web-sockets-when-using-NGINX-as-reverse-proxy.md

 ---
 layout: post
-title: Allowing web socket connections when using NGINX as reverse proxy
+title: Allowing web socket connection when using NGINX as reverse proxy
 ---

 *In this blog post I will cover what is required to allow web socket connections to your application when using NGINX as a reverse proxy.*